harissonsofia/design/FutureFeatures.md

-Such a library wouldn't be part of the WebAssembly spec itself, but it's relevant to discuss here because features that we can expect to address in the libary are features that we can avoid adding to the spec, so it's a relevant part of the discussion.
+Such a library wouldn't be part of the WebAssembly spec itself, but it's relevant to discuss here because features that we can expect to address in the libary are features that we can avoid adding to the spec.

 Some of the fundamental advantages of putting functionality in a library rather than in the spec and in implementations themselves include: